 Enforcing the budget target

-It is also possible to ask respondents to 'meet' a budget target.
-This can then be added to your Budget Simulator by selecting 'enforce budget target' from the budget settings page.
+It is also possible to ask respondents to 'meet' a budget target before they can submit their response.
+This can be achieved in your Budget Simulator by selecting 'enforce budget target' from the budget settings page.
 This prevents respondents from submitting their budget until they have either met or exceeded the budget target.
 Before choosing whether to go-live with this feature it's worth testing the simulator to ensure that your budget target is achievable.

 Generally, with the 'enforce budget target' set, respondents will be required to balance the budget exactly before being able to submit their response.
 For example, using the Arlen Hill example above, the budget consultation requires respondents to reduce the overall budget by 25% to hit target (£1,000,000 is 25% of the overall £4,000,000 the council has available to spend).

-For example, again utilising the Arlen Hill budget, if the 'budget target threshold' was set to 10% then respondents are able to submit a response to the consultation when they are still 10% over budget, rather than meeting the full saving.
+For example, again using the Arlen Hill budget, if the 'budget target threshold' was set to 10% then respondents would be able to submit a response to the consultation when they get within 10% of the target, rather than meeting the full saving.

 This feature may be useful if your budget consultation has a large number of services and service groups.
-By setting an easier-to-reach budget target threshold, your respondents can submit their response without having to manipulate the budget down to the total amount before being able to move forward.
+By setting an easier-to-reach budget target, your respondents can submit their response without having to manipulate the budget down to the total amount before being able to move forward.